 Managed by an all-volunteer organization, the festival pairs local jazz talent with national/regional jazz artists.
 The program presents three nights of free performances in Forsyth Park.
 Program design, site selection, and collaborative relationships are mechanisms used to engage a demographically inclusive audience.
-Savannah Jazz Festival addresses the City's priorities by expanding the audience’s appreciation and understanding of the art form;including performance opportunities for youth.
+Savannah Jazz Festival addresses the City's priorities by expanding the audience’s appreciation and understanding of the art form and includes performance opportunities for youth.

 Deep Center, Inc. $22,000

 Deep Center Literacy Programs

 Deep’s Literacy Programs bring the literary arts to SCCPSS students through creative writing workshops and publication.
 Participating students compose original poems and stories, including programs geared toward neighborhood story-telling.
 Additionally, students recite their original poems and stories at the bi-annual DeepSpeaks! event.
 In 2015-16, 50% of Deep ELA participants saw grades increase by an average of 8% or nearly a full grade.
-Deep addresses the City's priorities by engaging the community’s diverse youth as planners, performers, and creatives, by developing sustainable collaborative relationships.
+Deep addresses the City's priorities by engaging the community’s diverse youth as planners, performers, and creatives, and developing sustainable collaborative relationships.

 Department of Cultural Affairs $6,000

-Program proposals that actively involve youth, seniors, and those who have limited access to arts based programs in Savannah.
+Project proposals that actively involve youth, seniors, and those who have limited access to arts-based programs in Savannah.
 Various arts and cultural heritage programs funded.